practicalli/spacemacs/why-spacemacs/layers.md

 Spacemacs provides a well tested configuration file called `~/.spacemacs` that provides lots of sensible defaults and makes customising your experience very easy.
 This file is created during the Spacemacs installation.

+`.spacemacs.d/init.el` file can be used as an alternative location for `.spacemacs` and is easier to manage in its own version control project.

 The `~/.spacemacs` configuration file is composed of three important sections

 | Section                      | Purpose                                                                                                                                                                                                           |